Thursday, August 27, 2015

 30. Eleanor Rigby

 The first and not last Beatles song to feature zero members playing any instruments on it was Revolver's "Eleanor Rigby".
 It is a Paul song, but one that got a good amount of input from a few other blokes.
 George came up with the "Ah, look at all the lonely people" chorus, Ringo had the line "Writing the words of a sermon that no one will here", and band friend Pete Sheldon suggested changing Paul's original name for the priest as well as the idea to have Father McKenzie and Eleanor "meet" at the song's end.
-George Martin then scored the brilliantly famous string section and the song was released as a single, supplying yet another bit of proof that The Beatles were as innovative as they were glorious.
+George Martin then scored the brilliant string section, and the song was released as a single, supplying yet another bit of proof that The Beatles were as innovative as they were glorious.

 29. Here, There and Everywhere

-Just beating out "Rigby" by a hair as McCartney's finest song on Revolver is "Here, There, and Everywhere".
+Just beating out "Eleanor Rigby" as Paul McCartney's finest song on Revolver is "Here, There, and Everywhere".
 Paul, John, and George Martin have all sited it as one of the bass player's finest compositions at one point or another.
-Directly inspired by the Beach Boy's "God Only Knows", (another phenomenal song), Paul came up with "Everywhere" as his answer to said Pet Sounds cut.
-Whether it made Brian Wilson proud or insanely jealous that the Beatles once again one-upped him, the results are as good as good gets.
+Directly inspired by the Beach Boy's "God Only Knows", (another phenomenal song), Paul came up with this as his answer to said Pet Sounds cut.
+Whether it made Brian Wilson proud or insanely jealous that The Beatles once again one-upped him, the results are as good as it gets.
 It is arguably the most gorgeous Beatles song there is.
-George and John's background "Oooos" are quite soothing and Paul's delicate lead is likewise stellar.
+George and John's background "Oooos" are as soothing as Paul's delicate lead is.

 28. Rain